 After Red Lake rescue, DNR and law enforcement advise caution on ice

-MANKATO, Minn.
-(KEYC) - After 35 people were rescued on Upper Red Lake Sunday night, state agencies are reminding people to be careful on the ice.
+UPPER RED LAKE, Minn.
+(GRAY) – After 35 people were rescued on Upper Red Lake Sunday night, state agencies are reminding people to be careful on the ice.

 Especially during an unusually warm December, ice safety is important early in the season.

-“Yesterday it happened to be the North Shore where a big strong 40-mile-an-hour gusting north wind came in and broke [the ice] off,” said Beltrami County Sheriff Jason Riggs.
+“Yesterday [Sunday] it happened to be the North Shore where a big strong 40 mile-an-hour gusting north wind came in and broke [the ice] off,” said Beltrami County Sheriff Jason Riggs.

 Even with the right precautions, like checking thickness and bringing life-saving equipment, incidents like Sunday’s break-off can happen early in the year.